Numerous national organizations have recognized Rush for the quality of care we provide.

 The Human Rights Campaign: leader in LGBT health care equality

-For the eighth consecutive year, Rush has been named a leader in LGBT health care equality in the Healthcare Equality Index (HEI) report.
+For the ninth consecutive year, Rush has been named a leader in LGBT health care equality in the Healthcare Equality Index (HEI) report.
+Rush Oak Park Hospital has been named for a fourth consecutive year.
 The HEI evaluates the nation's hospitals on their treatment of lesbian, gay, bisexual and transgender patients, their families and hospital employees.
 Learn more.

 Hospitals & Health Networks Magazine: among the nation’s Most Wired hospitals